akael888/sentence-repeater/README.md

 2. Adjust the variable's name and attribute

 ### Variable Type
-- Currently, there are 4 types
+- Currently, there are 4 types:
--- Integer
+  - Integer
+  - String
+  - List (In Progress)
+  - and Date (In Progress)